marcgiovannoni/datastore-serializer/README.md

 # datastore-serializer

-A serializer that works in conjonction with [Google Cloud Datastore](https://cloud.google.com/datastore/docs/concepts/overview) to serialize pointer relationship
+A serializer that works in conjonction with [Google Cloud Datastore](https://cloud.google.com/datastore/docs/concepts/overview) to serialize pointer relationship.
+This is useful if you go the denormalization way.

 ## Installation